mindspore-ai/docs/tutorials/experts/source_en/debug/mindir.md

 ### ir Introduction

-Use a text editing software (for example, vi) to open the `04_abstract_specialize_0012.ir` file.
+Use a text editing software (for example, `vi`) to open the `04_abstract_specialize_0012.ir` file output after execution.
 The file contents are as follows:

 ```text
   1 #IR entry      : @1_construct_wrapper.21